MattDoesAThing/yuzu-wiki/FAQ.md

 We recommend using OBS Studio, Radeon ReLive, Nvidia ShadowPlay or Microsoft XBox Game Bar.

-Overwolf is also a known cause of issues, we recommend to avoid it.
+Overwolf is also a known cause of issues, we recommend avoiding it.

 ### **My game is Lagging and Dropping to Low Framerates**

 You are likely experiencing Shader Caching.
-Shaders are small programs running on a graphic card, responsible for rendering graphics like terrain, explosions, characters, etc. Since a PC cannot directly execute switch shaders, It first has to translate them to a format a PC can understand.
-This translation process is time-consuming and you'll notice it in two ways:
+Shaders are small programs running on a graphic card, responsible for rendering graphics like terrain, explosions, characters, etc. Since a PC cannot directly execute switch shaders, it first has to translate them to a format a PC can understand.
+This translation process is time consuming, and you'll notice it in two ways:

 * While playing, if yuzu needs to translate a new shader, the game will stutter.
 Loading into a game for the first time can give long freezes due to the number of shaders.
 As you keep playing, the amount of stuttering will decrease.